Peter Neumeyer

-Peter F. Neumeyer (born 1929) is a German-born American academic, literary scholar, poet, and children's literature expert.
+Peter Florian Neumeyer (August 4, 1929 – April 2, 2026) was a German-born American academic, literary scholar, poet and children's literature expert.
 He is best known for his contributions to the study of children's literature, his extensive writings on authors such as E.B.
 White and Franz Kafka, and his collaboration with illustrator Edward Gorey.

 Early life and education

-Peter Florian Neumeyer was born in Munich, Germany on August 4, 1929.
+Peter Florian Neumeyer was born in Munich, Bavaria, Germany on August 4, 1929.
 His father, Alfred Neumeyer, was an art historian, and his mother came from a family who owned textile mills.
 In 1936, he and his family emigrated to the United States, fleeing the Nazi persecution of Jews.
 He pursued his higher education at the University of California, Berkeley, where he earned his undergraduate degree in 1951, master's degree in 1955, and, in 1963, a doctorate in English.

 Academic career

 Neumeyer began his academic career at Harvard University, where he taught until 1969.
-At Harvard, he pioneered one of the first literary courses on children's books in North America.
+At Harvard, he created one of the first literary courses on children's books in North America.
 He later held teaching positions at the State University of New York, Stony Brook and West Virginia University.
 Additionally, he taught summer courses on children's literature at Columbia University and lectured in Sweden and Finland.

 In 1978, Neumeyer joined the faculty at San Diego State University (SDSU), where he developed what became the largest children's literature program in North America.
 He retired from SDSU in 1993.

 Research and scholarship

-Neumeyer has published extensively on children's literature, particularly on the works of E.B.
+Neumeyer published extensively on children's literature, particularly on the works of E.B.
 White, including The Annotated Charlotte's Web.
 His scholarly work also includes studies on Franz Kafka, Tove Jansson, Richard Kennedy, and Randall Jarrell.

 Beyond academia, he collaborated with Edward Gorey on the Donald and the... series of children's books.

-In addition to his scholarly contributions, Neumeyer is a poet, with numerous poems published in literary journals.
+In addition to his scholarly contributions, Neumeyer was a poet, with numerous poems published in literary journals.
 Following his retirement, he became a reviewer of children's books, writing for publications such as Prodigy, Mothering Magazine, Parent's Choice, San Diego Home and Garden, and the Los Angeles Times.

+Personal life and death

+Neumeyer was married to the editor and writer Helen Snell Neumeyer, and had three children.
+He later lived in Santa Rosa, California.

+Neumeyer died on April 2, 2026, at the age of 96.